Our Approach to Writing

 Practitioners involve themselves in the children’s mark-making by modelling the process and reordering children’s thoughts.

-The Teaching of Spelling.
+The Teaching of Spelling

 The teaching of spelling has been given considerable thought in Neasden Primary School as it is an important aspect of writing.
 The fundamental principles and the practice of teaching spelling in our school can be found in our Spelling Policy.
 Our main concern in writing is that spelling must not be allowed to dominate our responses to children’s writing.